bressler95tops/bookdebug/Open-Science-101/Module_3/Lesson_4/readme.md

 - Privacy concerns and approval processes for release - is the data appropriately anonymized?
 - How to engage with communities that data may be about.
 - How data can be correctly interpreted.
-- Are there any data restrictions that may be necessary to ensure the sharing is respectful of the community the data involves, eg. collective and individual rights to free, prior, and informed consent in the collection and use of such data, including the development of data policies and protocols for collection?
+- Are there any data restrictions that may be necessary to ensure the sharing is respectful of the community the data involves, e.g., collective and individual rights to free, prior, and informed consent in the collection and use of such data, including the development of data policies and protocols for collection?

 ## Lesson 4: Summary